-North Carolina courts hold that builders of new homes give homeowners implied warranties – essentially legal guarantees – that the home will be habitable and constructed in a workmanlike manner.
+North Carolina courts hold that builders of new homes give homeowners implied warranties (essentially legal guarantees) that the home will be habitable and constructed in a workmanlike manner.
 These implied warranties do not necessarily mean that the home will be perfect, merely that the home is free from major structural defects.
 Because the statutory authority is not explicit, courts have wide latitude to determine whether or not a builder met its obligations.

 All of the materials the builder gave you, including photos, descriptions of the home, emails describing the work, will be useful to establishing your expectations at the time you entered into the contract.
-For example, if the various documents clearly show that you thought you were getting a home with a two-car garage but the garage as built fits only one car, this demonstrates the builder's breach.
+For example, if the various documents show that you thought you were getting a home with a two-car garage but the garage as built fits only one car, this demonstrates the builder's breach.

 North Carolina has a three-year statute of limitations period on actions for breach of contract and negligence.
 This means that claims based on a contract with the builder must be brought within this period, or they are barred.
-An exception to this is when a homeowner could not have reasonably discovered the existence of the breach until after the period – for example, if the roof caves in after four years because the builder used low-quality wood.
+An exception to this is when a homeowner could not have reasonably discovered the existence of the breach until after the period; for example, if the roof caves in after four years because the builder used low-quality wood.

-Ordinary negligence in the context of construction defects is the builder's failure to exercise the correct standard of care.
+Ordinary negligence in the context of construction defects is a builder's failure to exercise the correct standard of care.
 In North Carolina, in order to establish a claim for negligence, the homeowner must establish that:

 A unique facet of construction defect litigation in North Carolina is the Statute of Repose for improvements to real property, N.C.
 Gen. Stat. §1-50(a)(5)(a).
-Under this legislation, homeowners have six years from the substantial completion (or the last specific act or omission of the builder) to file suit.
+This law says homeowners have six years from the substantial completion (or the last specific act or omission of the builder) to file suit.

 This is different from in many other states, where the limitation period is tolled (or delayed) based on when the homeowner discovers the existence of the defect.
 The North Carolina statute is meant to give certainty to builders, so that they need not worry about claims after six years.
 However, it means homeowners must be vigilant to ensure they do not get blocked by the statute.

 There are a few clauses to watch out for in your contract before filing your lawsuit.
 First, it is common in construction contracts to find a dispute-resolution clause.
-That clause may provide that you were required to go to mediation with your builder or developer before filing your lawsuit.
+That clause might provide that you were required to go to mediation with your builder or developer before filing your lawsuit.
 In this context, mediation is a facilitated negotiation for settlement, led by a third-party neutral individual.
-Often, that individual will have some experience with construction law, engineering, or building development.
+Often, that person will have some experience with construction law, engineering, or building development.